adinashby-vanier-college/git-github-fundamentals-peterparkedcar165/README.md

 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?

+## Tommy's Modifications

+* This is my modifications on the README file for the assignment.
+* It seems that an asterisk corresponds to a new bullet point.
+* It also seems that hashtags correspond to new paragraphs, but the meaning behind the number of hashtags remains unbeknownst to me.
+* It seems as though two hastags "##" signify a whole new subject.
+* Three hashtags "###" mean a sub-paragraph for the main one.
+* Four hashtags "####" mean a sub-paragraph for the previous sub-paragraph?
+Or maybe just an even smaller one.
+* A "####" can go under a "##"

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)